Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: The Krylov complexity of the fermionic field with positive chemical potential

-The above condition can be used to solve the normalization constant $\mathcal{N}$.
-When performing the numerical calculations, we can retain the terms that contribute most in the series of summation to obtain an approximate result.
-In practice, we always set the upper limit of the summation to $k=200$, which provides sufficient accuracy for our purposes.
-Similarly, the moments in \eqref{moments} can be computed as well by the same approximate method,
+The above condition can be used to determine the normalization constant $\mathcal{N}$.
+In the numerical calculations, we truncate the series to obtain an accurate approximation.
+In practice, we set the upper limit of the summation to $k=200$ {(i.e. we sum over $k=0,1,\ldots,200$)}, which is sufficient for our purposes.
+Similarly, the moments in \eqref{moments} can be computed using the same truncation,

 where $\mathcal{N}_{200}$ is referred to as the normalization constant with the upper limit $k=200$ in \eqref{2.2}.
 It is worth noting that when $\mu$ is sufficiently large, the power spectrum is given by